MathieuBuisson/PSCodeHealth/docs/Metrics.md

   - Warning : less than 80
   - Fail : less than 70

+### CommandsMissed
+The number of commands in the specified function which are not exercized by the tests.
+This is the number of commands, not lines, because the code coverage feature of **Pester** uses breakpoints, which can only be triggered by commands ([Source](https://github.com/pester/Pester/wiki/Code-Coverage)).

+Lower is better.
+Any command not exercized by tests is untested, which means any defect it may contain will not be detected.
+Or at best, it will only be detected at later stages of the code lifecycle (user acceptance testing, QA, or in production).
+The later a defect is detected, the more expensive (in time and money) it is to fix.

 ### Complexity
 This is the cyclomatic complexity of a given function.
 Cyclomatic complexity measures the number of possible execution paths through a given section of code.
 This is intended to evaluation code complexity.